KKingsS17/iam-enterprise-simulation/access-governance/docs/business-rules.md

 IAM-managed groups follow this format:

-"[Department]-[Role]"
+"IAM - [Department] - [Role]"

 <h2>Role-Based Access Rules</h2>

 Finance Department
-- Analyst → Access to financial reporting systems (read-only)
+- Accounting Staff → Access to financial reporting systems (read-only)
-- Manager → Access to financial systems (read/write)
+- Accounting Manager → Access to financial systems (read/write)

 IT Department
-- Admin → Full administrative access to infrastructure systems
+- System Admin → Full administrative access to infrastructure systems
+- Cybersecurity Analyst → Security level access to infrastructure systems
+- IT Support → Regulated access to infrastructure systems to be able to support the employees in the company

 Sales Department
 - Manager → Access to CRM and reporting tools

+Human Resources Department
+- HR Management → Access to the HCM systems (read/write)
+- Recruiters → Access to the HCM systems (read-only)

+Software Development
+- Product Manager → Full administrative access to the IDEs and regulated admin access to infrastructure systems
+- Software Architect → Full administrative access to the IDEs and read-only access to infrastructure systems
+- Software Developers  → Regulated access to the IDEs and read-only access to infrastructure systems

 <h2>Joiner / Mover / Leaver Rules</h2>